 3. What the World Needs

-4. What You Can Be Paid For
+4. What You Can Get Paid For

-Integrating the Four Dimensions
+The Interplay of the Four Dimensions

 The Dynamic Nature of Ikigai